-The financial statements have been prepared on a going concern basis which assumes that the Company will continue in operational existence for the foreseeable future and meet its liabilities as they fall due.
+The financial statements of BAM Construction Limited (the Company) have been prepared on a going concern basis as the Directors have concluded that the Company will continue in operational existence and meet its liabilities as they fall due for the period of their assessment which is to 30 June 2023.

-The Company has net current assets of £83.2m and net assets of £79.5m.
-The Company meets its day to day working capital requirements through the cash held at year end, and through the inter-company pooling arrangement, for which the Company has unrestricted access to its cash held in the cash pooling facilities.
-The Company does not have any bank debt or other external borrowings or facilities.
-The Company is a guarantor to borrowing facilities that are held by the Company's ultimate parent entity, please refer to note 16 for further details.
+The Company has net current assets of £91.6m and net assets of £101.6m.
+The Company meets its day to day working capital requirements through the cash held at year end of £37.0m, and through access to its other cash pooling balances held with the Royal BAM Group.

+The Company does not have any bank debt or other external borrowings or facilities, other than leases.
+The Company is a guarantor to borrowing facilities that are held by the Company's ultimate parent entity, Royal BAM Group n.v..
+Please refer to note 16 for further details.